MFG Lite - System DB and Login Implementation

 • Validate OTP.

-• Validate expiry.
+• Validate OTP expiry.

-• Generate unique session id.
+• Generate unique Session Id.

-• Update current_session_id.
+• Update Current Session.

 • Generate JWT.

-• Store HTTP cookie.
+• Store HTTP-only Cookie.

 Phase 5 : JWT Session System